DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/88 Data Aggregation/05 Specify the Aggregation Interval.md

 Series points are grouped for aggregation using intervals: those points that fall within the same interval on the argument axis get aggregated together.
-You can specify the length of the intervals in axis units (numbers or dates), in pixels, or aggregate points by categories:
+You can specify the length of the intervals in axis units (numbers or dates) or in pixels:

 - **Axis units** (for continuous and logarithmic [axes](/concepts/05%20UI%20Components/Chart/20%20Axes/00%20Overview.md '/Documentation/Guide/UI_Components/Chart/Axes/Overview/') only)
 Use the **argumentAxis**.[aggregationInterval](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/argumentAxis/aggregationInterval '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/aggregationInterval/') property.